 |Champion Power Equipment 76533 RV Ready Portable Generator||

 |Pulsar G65BN Portable Dual Fuel Generator||

 1. DuroMax XP4400EH Portable Generator – Best Overall

-With a 208cc motor producing 7 horsepower, the DuroMax XP4400EH portable generator can produce a peak of 4,400 watts.
+With a 208cc motor producing 7 horsepower, the DuroMax XP4400EH portable generator can produce a peak of 4,400 watts, and is our pick for the best food truck generator.
 It makes 3,500 running watts, allowing you to power your appliances and keep your business running.
 You even get 240-volt outlets on this generator, so powering big appliances is no problem either.

 No matter where you’re operating, this generator is a great choice since it’s CARB and EPA approved in all 50 states.
 With a quiet operating volume of just 69 decibels, you’ll still be able to hear your customers with this running nearby.
 And thanks to the dual-fuel system, you’ll never have to stop serving because you ran out of gas.

 Our only concern regarding this generator is the weak warranty.
 You get a 30-day replacement warranty, so you’ll want to run it hard in the first month and ensure you received a good unit.

 2. WEN 56475 Portable Generator – Best Value

 WEN is known for making quality yet affordable tools that compete with far pricier products.
 The 56375 model portable generator is no exception, and we think it’s one of the best generators for food trucks for the money.
 It’s priced affordably but offers performance matching units that cost substantially more.

 This model is loaded with features.
 It’s equipped with an electric start, making it easy to start in any weather.
 But the battery tends to be a weak point on this generator.
 Unfortunately, replacements are difficult to obtain.